Get Specialist Advice Now!

 While the importance of taxes to the country’s government cannot be overstated, the central government also makes various provisions to help citizens save income taxes in India.
 One of the most effective means of saving income tax in India while safeguarding the financial future of your loved ones, is to avail a trusted term insurance plan.

-To that end, consider availing the iSelect Star Term Plan from Canara HSBC Oriental Bank of Commerce Life Insurance.
+To that end, consider availing the iSelect Smart360 Term Plan from Canara HSBC Life Insurance.
 This term insurance plan provides a bevy of useful features such as extensive coverage options and add-on covers.
 Moreover, it also helps you save income tax in India by availing deductions of up to Rs.
 1.5 lakh in a financial year under Section 80C.

 We will call you shortly.